jansensan/megapode-website/CONTRIBUTING.md

   - [HTML and PHP Coding Styleguide](#html-coding-styleguide)
   - [Commit Messages Convention](#commit-messages)

-0. Once the work is completed, submit a pull request towards the `master` branch.
+0. Once the work is completed, submit a pull request towards the `develop` branch.
 See [Submitting Pull Requests](#pull-requests).

 <a id="branch-naming"></a>